AbsharHassan/flood-tracker-app/README.md

 </h1>

 <p align="center">
-  A flood tracking and analysis web app leveraging the MERN Stack, machine learning, and computer vision techniques to provide environmental insights and damage assessments.
+  An interactive web app for flood tracking and analysis, built with the MERN Stack, and employing machine learning and computer vision to provide environmental insights and damage assessments.
 </p>

 <p align="center">